gsipe-workshop/gsipe-workshop.github.io/_pages/about.md

 - The past, present, and future about GSIPE: ["Less Stress, More Confidence": Supporting Junior Scholars Online at the Graduate Student International Political Economy Workshop](https://www.cambridge.org/core/journals/ps-political-science-and-politics/article/less-stress-more-confidence-supporting-junior-scholars-online-at-the-graduate-student-international-political-economy-workshop/A175F2AE8EC397F9EE967623D48B9BD5) by our founders [Alexander Kirss](https://www.alexanderkirss.com/), [Paul Ilhak Ko](https://sites.google.com/view/paulko/home), and [Cleo O'Brien-Udry](https://cobrienudry.github.io/) is published in *PS: Political Science & Politics*.

-- We welcome our [new team](https://gsipe-workshop.github.io/team/) for GSIPE, starting June 1st 2022.

 <!---
 ARCHIVE

+- We are calling for **GSIPE leadership (2023-2024)**!
+If you want to make GSIPE prosper, please fill in the [survey](https://docs.google.com/forms/d/e/1FAIpQLScziHBWCKf2pjIOB5z_e-8W4_-DWtpxhaD3tYMKtjy5lHhsag/viewform?usp=sf_link) by May 31, 2023!

+- We welcome our [new team](https://gsipe-workshop.github.io/team/) for GSIPE, starting June 1st 2022.

 - The wait is over: GSIPE is pleased to announce our [Fall 2022 Workshop lineup](https://gsipe-workshop.github.io/schedule/)!